dhaffner/you/README.md

+An audio-only YouTube player for the command line.

 Usage
 =====

 Search for a video on YouTube

-    you "dirt off your shoulder"
+    ./you.py "dirt off your shoulder"

-    you men at work land down under
+    ./you.py men at work land down under

 Display the help.

-    you -h
+    ./you.py -h

+*Keyboard controls*

+Esc - quite
+Tab - switch between input and result list
+Enter - search or play selected result

 Install
 =======

+    The requirements for this are urwid, GData, youtube-dl, and the VLC Python bindings.
+The former three are installable via pip.
+Here are installation instructions:

-    git clone ...
+    git clone git@github.com:dhaffner/you.git
-    cd ...
+    cd you
     pip install -r requirements.txt
     curl -o vlc.py "http://git.videolan.org/?p=vlc/bindings/python.git;a=blob_plain;f=generated/vlc.py;hb=HEAD"